Betrayal Trauma Recovery

 When it comes to psychological abuse, gaslighting and other tactics intended to alter a victim’s reality.

 Psychological abusers are willing to lie and also deny truth to your face to purposely deceive you.
+Lying is emotionally abusive.

 They want to live that double life, and their willingness to deconstruct their victim’s identity through lying and gaslighting is shocking.
-Psychological abusers get a kick out of the harm and chaos they cause.

 Emotional abuse is intended to exploit and manipulate a victim’s emotions for gain.
 Trying to make someone depressed, sad, feel bad about themselves undermines their self-confidence.

 All forms of abuse, stem from an inability to have empathy for other people.
 Abusers have a core belief that other people were created for them to exploit.